akashtn/task-manager-api/README.md

-This is a base node js project template, which anyone can use as it has been prepared, by keeping some of the most important code principles and project management recommendations.
-Feel free to change anything.
+This is a simple task manager API written using NodeJS, Express and MySQL.

 `src` -> Inside the src folder all the actual source code regarding the project will reside, this will not include any kind of tests.
-(You might want to make separate tests folder)

 Lets take a look inside the `src` folder

  - `config` -> In this folder anything and everything regarding any configurations or setup of a library or module will be done.
-For example: setting up `dotenv` so that we can use the environment variables anywhere in a cleaner fashion, this is done in the `server-config.js`.
+For example: setting up `dotenv` so that we can use the environment variables anywhere in a cleaner fashion (this is done in the `server-config.js`).
 One more example can be to setup you logging library that can help you to prepare meaningful logs, so configuration for this library should also be done here.

  - `routes` -> In the routes folder, we register a route and the corresponding middleware and controllers to it.